Pet insurance

 Some equine policies say specifically that the BEVA guidelines must be complied with for a claim to be paid.
 But other policies may use different wording.
 For example, it may say that a claim is only valid if there is no other option of a cure or treatment and that euthanasia is ‘imperative’, but doesn’t specifically mention BEVA.

-In both of these cases, if evidence shows that no alternative treatment was available and it was necessary to put the horse down, we’re likely to uphold a complaint.
+In both these cases, if evidence shows that no alternative treatment was available and it was necessary to euthanise the horse, we’re likely to uphold a complaint.

 Putting things right